apmcleod/harmonic-inference/README.md

 ```

 ## Usage
-Given a MusicXML or DCML-style MS3 score (e.g., [these](https://github.com/DCMLab/dcml_corpora)), the `annotate.py` script can be used to generate harmonic annotations for it:
+Given a MusicXML or DCML-style MS3 score (e.g., [these](https://github.com/DCMLab/dcml_corpora)), the `annotate.py` script can be used to generate harmonic annotations for it.
+Note that in these harmonic annotations, applied roots (e.g., the `vii` of a `V/vii` chord) are treated as key modulations and output as such.

 ### MusicXML
 ```